proxyagent/SCJingleConverter/README.md

 The code was compiled and deployed on Windows 10 using Qt 5.12.12 (MinGW 7.3.0 64-bit).

 No changes were made to the SCJingleConverter code / GUI.

+*Update
+I have had a chance to launch the exe on Windows 11, although elemnts of the GUI are offset.
+Everything is still readable and you can still easily understand what does what.
+I have not been able to go further then launching the exe.
+I will have more time to test later this week to see if the application functions as it is intended too.